 Not all items are stocked in the same warehouses, so you may get multiple tracking numbers if you order several items.

 Do You Ship Outside of the US?
-We only ship to the continental US and Canada.
+No. We only ship to the continental US.

 All Other Countries or outside the continental U.S.: Items can be purchased and shipped outside the US through the use of a freight forwarder.
 Items will be shipped through our designated carriers to the US freight forwarding company of your choice.
 After you pre-arrange a freight forwarding company, they will provide the necessary documents for export, charge you for the freight to the final destination, and provide you with a US shipping address.
 We will ship your order to the US freight forwarder as you indicate on the orders’ shipping address.
 NOTE: We do not offer customer pickup for international shipments.
 Our carriers must ship to your designated US freight forwarder.